 - The defense of constitutionally protected religious freedom rights against government intrusion and abrogation.

-- The review, investigation, and defense of sexual misconduct claims vicariously leveled against religious institutions, based upon allegations made against employees, volunteers and clergy.
+- The review, investigation, and defense of misconduct claims vicariously leveled against religious institutions, based upon allegations made against employees, volunteers and clergy.

 - The defense of injury, property damage, employment and other civil claims brought against religious institutions and employers.